-- REC 350 (3) Introduction to Leisure Education.
-Introduces students to the concept of leisure, fundamental and critical trends, and future perspectives vital for growth and development of leisure attitudes. - REC 404 (3) Recreation Program Design.
-This course entails a study of various aspects, problems and practices of agencies, governmental, and private programs and their planning with particular emphasis on playground, community and teen center plans and procedures. - REC 405 (2) Outdoor Recreation Programming.
+REC 404 (3) Recreation Program Design.
+This course entails a study of various aspects, problems and practices of agencies, governmental, and private programs and their planning with particular emphasis on playground, community and teen center plans and procedures.

+REC 405 (2) Outdoor Recreation Programming.
 Emphasis of this course is placed on the philosophy, scope, and trends in outdoor recreation.
-It includes planning, administering, programming, and evaluating various outdoor recreation programs. - REC 406 (3) Legal Issues in Recreation.
-This course provides a legal structure by which students can best learn liability, legal and risk management principles, and understand and develop professional ethics. - REC 415 (3) Current Issues and Trends in Recreation.
+It includes planning, administering, programming, and evaluating various outdoor recreation programs.

+REC 406 (3) Legal Issues in Recreation.
+This course provides a legal structure by which students can best learn liability, legal and risk management principles, and understand and develop professional ethics.

+REC 415 (3) Current Issues and Trends in Recreation.
 This course focuses on critical issues and trends surrounding the professional practice of recreation, leisure, play, and recreation administration and the challenges for future growth and development.
-This course will also focus on leisure style development, resource allocation and decision making for a constantly changing society. - REC 418 (3) Principles, Practices, and Procedures in Recreation.
-This course provides an overview of service delivery, practice, guidelines, theories, facilitation techniques and evaluation of the recreation and leisure process. - REC 421 (3) Management in Recreation.
+This course will also focus on leisure style development, resource allocation and decision making for a constantly changing society.

+REC 418 (3) Principles, Practices, and Procedures in Recreation.
+This course provides an overview of service delivery, practice, guidelines, theories, facilitation techniques and evaluation of the recreation and leisure process.

+REC 421 (3) Management in Recreation.
 This course is a study of principles, methods, techniques, organizational patterns, personnel, public relations and administrative problems involved in the management of recreation, leisure and park programs.
-This course of study includes finance and budget, the art of human relations, communication, problem solving skills and techniques. - REC 423 (3) Research and Evaluation in Recreation.
-Emphasis is placed on the principles and techniques of research and evaluation in therapeutic recreation to the organization, administration, and objectives of viable therapeutic recreation programs. - REC 424 (3) Seminar in Recreation Administration.
+This course of study includes finance and budget, the art of human relations, communication, problem solving skills and techniques.

+REC 423 (3) Research and Evaluation in Recreation.
+Emphasis is placed on the principles and techniques of research and evaluation in therapeutic recreation to the organization, administration, and objectives of viable therapeutic recreation programs.

+REC 424 (3) Seminar in Recreation Administration.
 This course will emphasize review of current recreation administrative literature; completing abstracts, budget planning, community relations and annotated bibliographies; role playing, situation resolution and site visits.
-Students will be expected to take a major leadership role in the course. - REC 425 (9) Recreation Internship.
+Students will be expected to take a major leadership role in the course.

+REC 425 (9) Recreation Internship.
 Emphasis is placed on supervised leadership assignments in public or private agencies with emphasis on a variety of recreation leadership experiences common to such organization programs.
 Students will have the responsibility of planning, implementing and evaluating a special program during internship.